Emergency Dental Care in Sterling Heights, MI

 Same-Day Emergency Dental Care

-We understand that you can’t always budget for emergency situations.
-That’s why at Sterling Heights Dentistry, we offer a full scope of payment options.
+We understand that you can’t always budget for emergency dental situations.
+At Sterling Heights Dentistry, we offer a full scope of payment options.
 We accept most insurance providers, offer an in-house membership plan, and accept third-party financing through CareCredit®.
 We aim to ease the stress of your emergency visit by ensuring you can get the treatment you need without breaking the bank.
-Visit our financial page to learn more.

 Frequently Asked Questions